 Assuming the extra angle $\xi_\text{\rm OR} \frac{\pi}{2}$ is small, we therefore obtain

 The same derivation applies for the $Y$ basis.

-\paragraph{Beam Crosstalk}

-Transformations are determined by applying a modified gate unitary to the $Z$ basis.
+\subsection{Beam crosstalk}

+During single-qubit rotations on a target ion, light from the laser beam may cause unwanted illumination of neighboring ions as shown in \cref{fig:intro-fig}(e) causing a rotation by some angle $\xi_{l} \cdot \pi/2$ on the left ion and $\xi_{r} \cdot \pi/2$ on the right ion.
+Due to the laser's potentially non-uniform phase front in at the plane of the ions, such crosstalk may also introduce unintended phase differences $\phi_l$ and $\phi_r$ between the target qubit and its left and right neighbors.

+Unlike overrotations, beam crosstalk transformations do not have a simple form.
+Instead, we must determine the unitary acting on the qubits as a result of both the gates on the target qubits as well as the induced rotations on the neighboring qubits.
+The resulting basis transformation is determined by applying this unitary to the $Z$ basis.
 For two qubits, the gates consist of the target qubit rotation and the crosstalk ``gate" on the neighboring qubit(s).
 For example, ignoring any phase difference between target and neighbor, measuring in the $XY$ basis results in the crosstalk circuit

 for which we can construct the unitary,

 We can apply this unitary transformation to the $Z$ basis as

 and extract the Pauli terms which are first order in $\xi$, resulting in the transformation,